How to Increase Cost-effectiveness

-An ideal client profile covers the essential characteristics that your best customers share.
-If your clientele falls into multiple categories, then have an ideal client profile for each.
+An ideal-client profile covers the essential characteristics that your best customers share.
+If your clientele falls into multiple categories, then identify an ideal-client profile for each.

 A salon and spa, for example, might have an ideal client for hairstyling and manicure-pedicure work.
 This would differ from the ideal client for massage and bodywork.
-There would be notable differences between young men for hairstyling and retired women for reflexology.
-Each ideal client profile is a distinct bullseye for the company’s targeted marketing.
+Expect notable differences between young men for hairstyling (as a group) and retired women for massage and bodywork (as a group).
+Consider each ideal-client profile a distinct bullseye for targeted marketing.

-For each ideal client profile, there is a view of the customer experience – why they consider the company the go-to source for the satisfaction it provides.
-As this becomes clear, remember this axiom of statistical reliability:
+For each ideal-client profile, a shared view of the customer experience can be found: why they consider your company the go-to source for a specific form of satisfaction.
+To discover this clearly, remember this axiom of statistical reliability:

-Make the right promise to the right people in the right way.
+the right promise to the right people in the right way

-With a credible, meaningful, authentic key message – ideally expressed in the words that the best clients use – any business could claim its turf as must-see experts, or the leading product, or the highest overall value.
+With a credible, meaningful, authentic key message – ideally expressed in words that your best clients actually use – any business could claim its turf as must-see experts, or the leading product, or the preferred source for high value.